 With bamboo sticks tucked in old empty Dalda (an Indian brand of Palm oil) or Rasgulla tins filled with sand, we made the four poles of the pandal; covered it with a polythene sheet (what if it rains?), a colour cloth, another sheet and finally decked the pandal with festoons, fairy lights, and more.
 These decor items were bought with the donated money.

 On the first day of Ganesh Chathurthi, after a small pooja and aarti, we used to install our eco-friendly Ganesha inside this home aka pandal for the next 10 days.

 During the next 10 days of the festival, each house would volunteer for preparing the prasad, for the idol of Ganesha in the evening, followed by religious prayers and aarti.
 The best part of this Ganesh Chaturthi celebrations was that there was no religious barrier for participation.
 Each of the families volunteered with their own religious fervour.

 We would embark on pandal-hopping on all these 10 days, by taking turns to stay awake at our own pandal.
 It was a sort of appreciation and encouragement to visit the various pandals nearby and if possible the best and bigger ones, and pay our obeisance.

 The day of Ganesh Nimajjanam

-We used to hire lorries, hop onto them along with our Ganesha, and take a ride to the Tank Bund, to immerse him for this year and welcome him back the next year around.
-It was absolute fun!
+While in Hyderabad during Ganesh Chathurthi, we used to hire lorries, hop onto them along with our Ganesha, and take a ride to the Tank Bund —to immerse him for this year, and welcome him back the next year around.